Cars vs. Pedestrians: Walkers and Drivers Need Sensitivity Training

 Yield When Pedestrians Cross the Street: Some may be crossing on a crosswalk or intersection, but pay special attention when there are no such crossing facilities available.

 Watch for Stopped Vehicles: Do not stop or overtake a vehicle simply because it’s stopped in front of you.
-Chances are, the car is waiting for a pedestrian to cross in front of it, putting you on a trajectory for trouble.
-This holds true for ice cream trucks and buses.
+Chances are the car is waiting for a pedestrian to cross in front of it, putting you on a trajectory for trouble.
+This holds true for ice cream trucks and buses especially.
+Life insurance agents deal with this type of accident every day.

 Increase Your Eye Scanning: Don’t just pay attention to the cars around you, but increase your scanning for possible pedestrian and bike traffic.
 To help in this effort, keep your windshield clean so you can see everything going on around your car.

-Be Careful When Turning Left: Pedestrians and cyclists are four times more likely to be hit by a vehicle that is turning left, so it’s wise to be four times more careful before you turn left to look for oncoming pedestrians first.
+Be Careful When Turning Left: Pedestrians and cyclists are four times more likely to be hit by a vehicle that is turning left.
+So it’s wise to be four times more careful before you turn left to look for oncoming pedestrians first.
+This could be because of limited visibility or drivers being in a rush once they start turning left.
+It never hurts to check twice.

 Watch Out for Children: Young children have very little awareness of where sounds are coming from and don’t have the focus and attention needed to navigate around traffic.
 When children are present, drive slowly and carefully.